roycewilliams/kens-salty-rainbow/README.md

 ### Why? ###
 Rainbow tables are largely dead for most password-cracking use cases (even for *unsalted* hashes).

-But as the historical (and historic) salted hash, descrypt is a unique hybrid: slow enough to take time to exhaust, but fast enough (and truncated enough) to make naive lookup useful for the non-specialists (who are desperate and Googling).
+But as the historical (and historic) salted hash, descrypt is a unique hybrid: slow enough to take time to exhaust, but fast enough (and truncated enough) to make naive lookup useful for non-specialists (who are desperate and Googling).

 The descrypt hash format also still seems to be the default for a number of embedded platforms.

 This all means that descrypt is perhaps the only standard *salted* hash for which a rainbow table (or other lookup) might still be useful - hence the name.

-This repository illustrates - to developers, embedded platform architects, and IoT manufacturers - that choosing descrypt has been a bad idea for some time ... and will only get worse.
+This repository should illustrate - to developers, embedded platform architects, and IoT manufacturers - that choosing descrypt has been a bad idea for some time ... and will only get worse.

 (And to be clear, I think that descrypt was a pretty brilliant improvement when it was introduced, and I'm a [huge](https://www.techsolvency.com/passwords/ztex/) [fan](https://minnie.tuhs.org/pipermail/tuhs/2019-October/019125.html).
 But its time has passed.)